nazmulidris/rust-scratch/nom/README.md

 <a id="markdown-learn-by-doing" name="learn-by-doing"></a>

-There are lots of great examples of varying levels of complexity in the `src` folder in this repo.
+- There are lots of great examples of varying levels of complexity in the `src` folder in this repo.
-They are all written as tests.
+- They are all written as tests.
 So if you run `cargo test -- --nocapture` you will see them all run.
+- The `md_parser` folder contains a fully functional Markdown parser.

 ## Documentation
 <a id="markdown-documentation" name="documentation"></a>